Drainage Authorities carry out the continuing battle to protect land from flooding from both the sea and rivers.

 In Lincolnshire the Environment Agency looks after main rivers and sea defences, and Drainage Boards operate in the low lying Fen and valley areas maintaining pumping stations and drainage channels, to ensure that people are safe and that their property does not become flooded.

 Witham Fourth District Internal Drainage Board covers an area of 40,928 hectares of Lincolnshire.
-We maintain 702 kilometres of drains and are responsible for seven pumping stations.
+We maintain 702 kilometres of watercourse and are responsible for seven pumping stations.

 Where do Drainage Boards get their money from?
-Every farmer has to pay a drainage rate to the Board, ranging from £2.00 to £12.00 per acre, depending on the value of the land in each area.
+Every farmer has to pay a drainage rate to the Board, per acre, depending on the value of the land in each area.
 In addition District Councils pay a Special Levy to each Board covering domestic and commercial properties.
-The total income of Lincolnshire Drainage Boards was £13 million in 2003/2004.

 In the past few years the emphasis has moved away from improvements solely for the protection of property and increased food production.
 The Board now has a duty to further the interests of conservation and have responded to this in their approach to maintenance and improvements works.